GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-agenda.md

         <div class="brown-breakout-header" id="d2bs2a">
           Track A: Lead Our Agencies Towards Access
         </div>
-        <span class="session-type padding-top-1 padding-left-sm padding-right-sm">Moving from task based programs to a safe, Accessible, functional, engaging (SAFE) Work-life for federal staff with disabilities</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">Most agencies provide accessibility and other services for staff with disabilities out of various offices, using individuals in many silos.
+        <span class="session-type padding-top-1 padding-left-sm padding-right-sm">Moving from task based programs to a Safe, Accessible, Functional, Engaging (SAFE) work-life for federal staff with disabilities</span> <span class="session-description padding-top-1 padding-left-sm padding-right-sm">Most agencies provide accessibility and other services for staff with disabilities out of various offices, using individuals in many silos.
 Tasks are performed related to the person with a disability, but don’t necessarily consider the whole person and their range of needs.
 This presentation proposes a hopefully more effective, whole-person approach to all kinds of accessibility needs over an employee's work-span.</span>
         <!-- <div class="speaker-info padding-top-1 padding-left-sm padding-right-sm">
           <span class="session-type text-highlight">Moderator:</span><br>
           <span class="speaker-name"><b><a href="{{site.baseurl}}/iaaf/biographies-2021#">TBD,</a></b> </span>General Services Administration (GSA)